10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 Flash deals push visitors to impulse buy your products and help you sell your surplus stock.

-Placed right below the product, the green bar starts filling up as customers make purchases.
-That bar telegraphs that the product is in demand and you have to be quick if you want to get it.
+Note how the wording of these messages implies that the product is in demand, and you have to be quick if you want to get it.

-Faherty Brand, a clothing and lifestyle brand, is running a winter sale and promotes it with a floating bar at the top of the page that matches the website’s colors.
+Faherty Brand, a clothing and lifestyle brand, promotes a winter sale with a floating bar at the top of the page that matches the website’s colors.

 The clickable light-brown announcement bar at the top of the webpage is always in view and remains visible regardless of where you click on the website.
 And the copy, as simplistic and concise as it is, gives visitors a good idea of what to expect.